Chetan7007/jpmc-task-2/README.md

 # JPMC Task 2
-Start the repo for task 2 of JPMC's Forage program
+Start the repo for task 2 of JPMC's Forage program from 1 to 10th